BitskiCo/bitski-js/docs/README.md

 Bitski.callback();
 ```

-_Note: The access token will be passed as a hash on the url (ie. #token=blah), which may conflict with existing hash-based navigation your app may be doing._
+_Note: The access token may be passed as a hash on the url (ie. #token=blah), which may conflict with existing hash-based navigation your app may be doing._

 #### Triggering sign in